-California SIDS Program: Training.
+California SIDS Program: SIDS/SUID Coordinators, Public Health Professionals and Emergency Personnel.
 Tips for planning and conducting a successful SIDS training.
 Includes a training checklist as well as tools and resources for training emergency personnel, public health professionals, child care providers (in English and Spanish), and mortuary professionals.

 Culturally Competent Services

 Engaging Ethnic Media to Inform Communities About Safe Infant Sleep.
 (2012).
 National Center for Cultural Competence.